 Students holding conditional offers from Oxford University

 A-level, Scottish Higher and IB offer holders

 If you do not meet all the conditions of your offer (for example if you have not achieved the required grades) your college will make a final decision regarding your offer.
 If you find yourself in this situation and require further information or you feel we should be alerted to any exceptional circumstances you have experienced, please contact your college.
 We also recommend that you talk to your school or centre to discuss your options as soon as possible.
-You might find our FAQs on meeting conditions also helpful.

 Conditional open offers

 An open offer is the same as any other offer, except that your college has not yet been confirmed.
 An open offer is always underwritten by one particular college: the college which told you about the offer.
 Once you have received your results, please check UCAS Track.
 If you have met the conditions of your offer, the first status update you should check for on UCAS Track is UF (unconditional firm).
 This means your place has been confirmed at Oxford.
 Congratulations!

 - If UCAS Track still shows your underwriting college, then this college is offering your place and you should follow the process set out by UCAS to accept this.

 - If UCAS Track shows a different college from the underwriting one, that usually means that it is this college which is now offering your place.
 The change in college shows up as a change on UCAS track and you will need to accept this.

 All international qualification offer holders